 30. In Love With Spring: My Novel Online

-Preston, pulling his bass guitar out of his trunk, agreed.
+Lisbeth, watching Preston unload her Yamaha from the trunk, agreed.
 “Maybe I can finish a song I’ve been working on.”
-Preston’s predilection for jazz had opened Lisbeth’s musical verizons, and she imagined how nice it would be if they could write a song together, the way she and Simon did.
+Preston’s predilection for jazz had opened her musical horizons, and she imagined how nice it would be if they could write a song together, the way she and Simon did.
 Kevin had written a song for her once, a love song.
-But he’d said it was too goofy to sing it for anyone else but her, so no one had heard it.
-She could hardly remember the lyrics…something about him waiting his whole life for her, and being a better person when he was with her.
+But he’d said it was too goofy to sing it for anyone but her, so no one else had heard it.
+She could hardly remember the lyrics…something about him waiting his whole life for her and being a better person when he was with her.
 It was a sad memory now, not a happy one.

 “I didn’t want to upset him.”
 Simon knew it was a weak excuse.
 “But I never thought Kevin would…Jesus, Lissie, I’m so sorry.”

 Lisbeth looked at Preston, and he shrugged.
 “No big deal.”

 Preston had brought a case of champagne and glasses (in case the cabin only had plastic cups) and they officially settled in.

 Lisbeth managed to eat, help with the cleanup, and chat; but as soon as she could, she went into the bathroom, ran the water, and cried as quietly as she could.

 The evening passed in a blur, with everyone pretending not to be rattled by Kevin’s appearance.
 Except Preston.
 Jules kept sneaking glances at him, marveling at how cool he was about it.
 I can’t believe that didn’t freak him out.
 She’d ask Simon later what he thought.

 Allie slipped out by herself before it got dark to find pinecones and acorns to draw, and Lisbeth and Simon played a song they’d been working on recently, a love song with a new wave vibe, which Preston accompanied on bass, demonstrating his ability to intuit what strings to pluck.